 Best practices for educational activities for 3 year olds

-Now that you have a few ideas on what to do with your 3 year old, take a look at these best practices for helpful tips:
+Now that you have a few ideas on what to do with your child, take a look at these best practices for helpful tips:

 - Keep the activities short and frequent.
-It’s common for kids to lose interest quickly—don’t feel bad if yours can’t sit still for long periods.
+It’s common for kids to lose interest quickly—don’t feel bad if your child can’t sit still for long periods.
 Instead, keep them short—no longer than 30 minutes at a time.
 Or intertwine these conversations and activities frequently throughout the day.

 - Follow your child’s interests.
-Kids will learn and pursue their interests.
-Nurture what’s already there rather than forcing something you think your child should do.
-If she loves farms, find children’s books about farm animals, visit a local farm, and sing songs about the sounds animals make.
+Kids learn and pursue what they’re interested in.
+Nurture what’s already there rather than forcing something you think he should do.
+If he loves farms, find children’s books about farm animals, visit a local farm, and sing songs about the sounds animals make.

-- Rotate toys and materials regularly to reignite her imagination.
-Old toys will feel new once again after they’ve been out of sight for a while.
+- Rotate toys and materials regularly to reignite his imagination.
+Old toys can feel new once again after they’ve been out of sight for a while.

 Finding educational activities for 3 year olds has just gotten easier, especially with these ideas.
 Practice fine motor skills with threading and glue sticks.
-No need for a formal curriculum when you turn daily tasks into lessons.
-Play board games and solve puzzles, and practice writing letters and numbers.
+No need for a formal curriculum when you turn real life daily tasks into lessons.
+Play board games, solve puzzles, and practice writing letters and numbers.

 Encourage open-ended play with toys and games, and go on “field trips” like child-friendly museums and library activities.
 And finally, be curious with your child, exploring your local environment like curious scientists.

-As you can see, you’re nowhere near “behind” when it comes to helping your 3 year old learn—even collecting leaves and counting steps can do the trick.
+As you can see, you’re nowhere near “behind” when it comes to helping him learn—even collecting leaves and counting steps can do the trick.